 ii) up to USD 1 (one) million per financial year (April-March), for any bonafide purpose, out of the balances in the account, e.g., sale proceeds of assets in India acquired by way of purchase/ inheritance / legacy inclusive of assets acquired out of settlement subject to certain conditions.

-Account holder is exposed to the fluctuations, in the value of INR to the extent of interest amount.
+The NRO account holder is exposed to the fluctuations, in the value of INR to the extent of interest amount.

 Banks are free to determine their interest rates on savings deposits under Ordinary Non-Resident (NRO) Accounts.